xamionex/xamionex.UnholyTrinity/README.md

 ## How to install on your server

-1. Extract the latest release, open `mods` folder and place xamionex.PilotsVsBoss into R2Northstar\mods\
+1. Extract the latest release, open `mods` folder and place xamionex.UnholyTrinity into R2Northstar\mods\
 2. Done, you can enjoy your UnholyTrinity server!

 - Been tested with pvp,ffa,skirmish